LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: ank_tracing

 ``ank_tracing``    type: ``integer``    default: ``0``
     If ank\_tracing.ge.1, additional tracing output from Andrei Kukushkin is produced, in files to be found in the tracing/ directory inside the run directory.
 The traces will be written every ank\_tracing iteration.
+If b2mndr\_stim.lt.0, data from the current run is appended to the existing files, otherwise the files are overwritten.

 .. index:: b2stbc_diagno